 Board meetings are open to all members of our community.
 The elected members of the Board vote on important leadership and financial decisions throughout the year.
-A teacher representative, a parent representative, and the Director attend Board meetings as non-voting members.
+A staff representative, a parent committee representative, and the Head of School attend Board meetings as non-voting members.